myabc/myabc.github.com/_posts/2012-4-2-crowd-control.markdown

 Do I doubt we need something like rails.app?
 At the beginning, I was not sure if there would be demand, but I will admit, my mind has changed after participating in the discussion on Twitter.

 Yehuda deserves respect, and deserves to be paid a decent rate.
-I hope I have summed up some of the issues with the crowd-sourcing approach.
+I hope I have summed up some of the issues with the crowd-funding approach.
 If the community is taking on the role of investor, we must be more demanding.
 Yehuda is proposing a new model of funding open-source, and it is entirely right to criticise this process, in order to refine it.

 _As a footnote: this whole issue reminded me that the folks at Travis were due a little contribution from me.
-I was in the middle of an internal launch back when their crowd-sourcing started – read: living under a rock – and so it passed me by.
+I was in the middle of an internal launch back when their crowd-funding started – read: living under a rock – and so it passed me by.
 I would encourage you to support an open-source project out there!
 Be it with cash donations or patches._

 [Yehuda Katz]:http://yehudakatz.com/